gaurav-me/paint/README.md

 ## Assumptions

-The program consists of a canvas board on which the user can draw shapes, based on the commands in the requirements txt file.
+The program consists of a canvas board on which the user can draw shapes.
 For any coordinates that lie outside the dimensions of the canvas board, the command will be regarded as invalid, and the user will be asked to provide the command again.
 Extra parameters in commands are accepted but treated as garbage and omitted.
 For example, 'L 1 3 1 7 lorem 6 ipsum 7' only 'L 1 3 1 7' will be treated as a command and included in the validation.
-The commands are case sensitive.
+All commands are case sensitive.

 ## Commands
 ```